 The maximum course load for a graduate student is twelve semester hours in a spring or fall semester, or six semester hours in an eight-week or summer session.
-A student may petition the Director of the School of Education to take additional hours during the regular academic year.
+A student may petition the Director/Dean to take additional hours during the regular academic year.
 The Director's decision will be based on a combination of factors such as advice from the student's advisor, past grade history and past record of academic performance.